Nondeterministic Finite automata¶

 -

-Nfa product(const Nfa &lhs, const Nfa &rhs, ProductFinalStateCondition final_condition = ProductFinalStateCondition::AND, Symbol first_epsilon = EPSILON, std::unordered_map<std::pair<State, State>, State> *prod_map = nullptr)¶
+Nfa product(const Nfa &lhs, const Nfa &rhs, ProductFinalStateCondition final_condition = ProductFinalStateCondition::And, Symbol first_epsilon = EPSILON, std::unordered_map<std::pair<State, State>, State> *prod_map = nullptr)

 Compute product of two NFAs with OR condition on the final states.